ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 mechanism uses this as the format by which a Domain Owner specifies the destination for the two report types that are supported.

 The place such URIs are specified (see (#general-record-format)) allows a list of these to be provided.
+The list of URIs is separated by commas (ASCII 0x2c).
 A report is normally sent to each listed URI in the order provided by the Domain Owner.
-Receivers MAY impose a limit on the number of URIs to which they will send reports but MUST support the ability to send to at least two.
-The list of URIs is separated by commas (ASCII 0x2C).

 Each URI can have associated with it a maximum report size that may be sent to it.
 This is accomplished by appending an exclamation